 Some of our picks are solo board games through and through, designed only for one player, while others are multiplayer games that come with a single-player variant.
 In the latter case, we’ve opted for those that lean into their solo version, or provide a particularly strong adaptation that mixes up play and introduces new mechanics to match their multiplayer variants.
 No half-baked or half-hearted solo adaptations are welcome here.

-These are the best solo board games
+These are the best solo board games and card games for one player:

-- 7th Continent
+- The 7th Continent

 - Gloomhaven: Jaws of the Lion